-Business enterprises may import goods for processing trade from abroad or from special areas or export warehouses under customs supervision.
+Operation enterprises may import goods for processing trade from abroad or from special areas or bonded premises under customs supervision.
 They may also do so by transfer-in for deep processing.

-Business enterprises may export goods for processing trade overseas or to special areas or export warehouses under customs supervision.
+Operation enterprises may export goods for processing trade overseas or to special areas or bonded premises under customs supervision.
 They may also do so by transfer-out for deep processing.

-Business enterprises must complete customs declaration formalities for the import/export goods for processing trade by presenting the processing trade handbook, the Special Customs Declaration Form for Import/Export Goods for Processing Trade and other relevant documents.
+Operation enterprises must complete customs declaration formalities for the import/export goods for processing trade by presenting the Processing Trade Handbook, the Special Customs Declaration Form for Import/Export Goods for Processing Trade and other relevant documents.

 (c) Bonded Supervision

-- Bonded system.
-Under the system of processing trade administration, Customs allows enterprises in China to defer payment of tariffs and import-related taxes on all materials and parts imported, whether they are purchased with foreign exchange or supplied by foreign customers.
+Bonded system: Under the system of processing trade administration, Customs allows enterprises in China to defer payment of tariffs and import-related taxes on all materials and parts imported, whether they are purchased with foreign exchange or supplied by foreign clients.
 The amount of imported materials and parts actually used in the making of the finished products for export is exempt from tariffs and import-related taxes.
-For bonded materials and parts imported for processing or finished products which are allowed to be sold in the domestic market, Customs will levy duties and interest on deferred payment on the bonded materials and parts based on valid approval documents for domestic sale issued by the relevant departments.
-If the bonded materials and parts are under import restriction, the business enterprise must also submit the import licence to Customs.
+For bonded materials and parts imported for processing or finished products which are allowed to be sold in the domestic market, Customs will levy duties and interest on deferred payment on the bonded materials and parts.
+If the bonded materials and parts are under import restriction, the operation enterprise must also submit the import licence to Customs.
 All processed finished products for export are exempt from export tariffs.

-- Fixed rate levy.
-For processing with imported materials not involving bonded factories, bonded warehouses or counterpart contracts, the materials and parts imported are bonded at the rates stipulated in the Scale for Tax Levy and Exemption on Imported Materials and Parts in Processing with Imported Materials.
-The scale of tax levy and exemption is indicated in the Processing Handbook issued by Customs.
+Fixed rate levy: For processing with imported materials not involving bonded factories, bonded warehouses or counterpart contracts, the materials and parts imported are bonded at the rates stipulated in the Scale for Tax Levy and Exemption on Imported Materials and Parts in Processing with Imported Materials.
+The scale of tax levy and exemption is indicated in the Processing Trade Handbook issued by Customs.

-- Full levy and export rebate.
-Enterprises with records of violation of customs regulations or failure to complete verification and cancellation formalities for prolonged periods are required to pay full tax on the imported materials and parts at the time of import.
+Full levy and export rebate: Enterprises with records of violation of customs regulations or failure to complete verification and write-off formalities for prolonged periods are required to pay full tax on the imported materials and parts at the time of import.
 They may apply to Customs at the place of tax payment for rebates on materials actually used after the imported materials have been processed and the finished products re-exported.

-- Classification of import products for processing trade.
-Import and export products in processing trade are classified into prohibited, restricted and permitted.
+Classification of import products for processing trade: Import and export products in processing trade are classified into prohibited, restricted and permitted categories.
 The catalogues of products under the prohibited and restricted categories in processing trade are released by MOFCOM and GAC from time to time.
-For import products classified under the prohibited category in processing trade, if they are transferred in for deep processing or transferred out by enterprises in special areas under customs supervision with bonded processing functions after going through substantial transformation, then they are not subject to management applicable to import products under the prohibited category in processing trade.
+For import products classified under the prohibited category in processing trade, if they are transferred in for deep processing or transferred out by enterprises in special areas under customs supervision with bonded processing functions after going through substantial transformation, then they are not subject to administration applicable to import products under the prohibited category in processing trade.

 (d) Customs Declaration

-- Import-export declaration.
-Business enterprises must make import-export declaration to Customs by filling out their Registration Handbook and Special Customs Declaration Form for Import/Export Goods for Processing with Imported Materials (i.e. Special Customs Declaration Form), and presenting these together with the relevant bills of lading, freight notes, packing lists and invoices.
+Import-export declaration: Operation enterprises must make import-export declaration to Customs by filling out their Processing Trade Handbook and Special Customs Declaration Form for Import/Export Goods for Processing with Imported Materials (i.e. Special Customs Declaration Form) and presenting these together with the relevant bills of lading, freight notes, packing lists and invoices.

-- Inspection.
-At the time of inspection by Customs, the customs declaration staff of the enterprise must be present, who is responsible for moving, opening and repacking the goods on the instruction of customs officers.
+Inspection: At the time of inspection by Customs, the customs declaration staff of the enterprise must be present and be responsible for moving, opening and repacking the goods on the instruction of customs officers.

-- Payment of tariffs and charges.
-Enterprises are required to pay charges for the safekeeping of materials and parts imported in bond under customs supervision.
+Payment of tariffs and charges: Enterprises are required to pay charges for the safekeeping of materials and parts imported in bond under customs supervision.
 For goods subject to fixed rate bond and full levy, tax must be paid in accordance with the rate indicated on the customs declaration form.
-No tax is levied on goods in full bond or on processed goods for reverse export.
+No tax is levied on goods imported in full bond or on processed goods for reverse export.